zef-dev/convoworks-pckg-appointments/README.md

 `IAppointmentsContext` describes methods that should be implemented by a target appointments system.

-Most of the methods are requiring user identification and we use `email` for it.
-Email works just well with WordPress, while it enables us to have passthrough implementations which are not requiring the actual user to be created in it.
+Most of the methods require user identification and we use `email` for it.
+Email works just well with WordPress, while it enables us to have passthrough implementations which do not require the actual user to be created in it.

 To be used in the Convoworks, it also has to implement `IBasicServiceComponent` and `IServiceContext`.
 You might consider to start your implementation like this:
 ```php